Around 263 million of the world’s children are out of school and about one third of these children live in West and Central Africa.

 ‘My name is Perfect and I am ten years old.
 I go to the Humanitas School but I will leave in a week to go to high school.
 I wish I could stay here because I will miss my teacher very much but I will come and visit all the time.
 When I grow up I want to be a nurse and I would like to be a nurse for Humanitas so I can help the children in this school.’

-STAY UP TO DATE - alongside the monthly video releases, we will send you regular digital updates from the school, including drawings, letters, and photos from our students throughout the year
+STAY UP TO DATE - alongside the monthly video releases, we will send you regular digital updates from the school, including drawings, letters, and photos from our students throughout the year.

-We couldn’t think of a better way for you to see the direct influence you have made to the lives of impoverished children and their families!
+We couldn’t think of a better way for you to see the direct influence you make to the lives of impoverished children and their families!
 Thank you for your support.

 “I thank God that I have the opportunity to go to school here.
 I love coming to school very much.
 I know that I will have a better life one day.
 Then I will help children that come to the school and my community.” - Ransford Mensah, Humanitas school pupil.